vodori/missing/readme.md

 #### Locking by value

 Clojure has lots of great ways to deal with state.
-Reference locking is probably least among them but if the use case is isolated it's sometimes the easiest.
-Missing provides reentrant locks that lock on values.
-This provides a simple way to ensure two parts of your program never interact on behalf of the same value at the same time.
+Reference locking is probably least among them but if the use case is isolated and the exclusive operation involves side effects (can't run in a CAS loop) sometimes it's an appropriate choice.
+Missing provides reentrant locks that lock on values so you can ensure different parts of your program never act on behalf of the same value (often an identifier) at the same time.

 ```clojure